 - Role of reactive species (ROS, RNS, RSS) in evolution, healthy and pathological conditions, and contemporary medicine.

 A round table discussion open to everyone interested will be organized at a specific date and time during the symposium.
 It will be a platform for high level representatives of various industries, technologies, and academic disciplines to freely discuss and debate all topics of this symposium, and identify positive and efficient pathways towards sustainability in industrial practices, technologies, and research.
 You are cordially invited to actively participate in this symposium by submitting and presenting a paper, or by attending the round table.
-We look forward to meeting you in Phuket.
+We look forward to meeting you in Panama, December 2023.

 - Oxidative Stress